 - Please inform the Dungeon Monitor (DM) or Command Base before beginning any potentially loud, disruptive, offensive and/or messy scene.
 This will make sure your scene doesn’t get interrupted.

-- Please refrain from wearing cologne or heavy scents.
+- Please refrain from wearing cologne, heavy scents or heavy scented deodorant.

-- Condoms and lube samples will be available in your registration swag bag as well as in the play areas to encourage safer sex.
+- Condoms and lube samples will be available in the play areas to encourage safer sex.